Heating and Cooling Tips: How to Achieve Energy Efficient Comfort by First Choice Plumbing, Heating & Air Conditioning

 Thankfully, our Comfort Tips will help guide you through the purchasing process, from hiring a qualified dealer to exploring financing options.
 Designed for consumers like you, Comfort Tips will help you get the most out of your system, including how to improve your home’s indoor air quality and energy efficiency.

 You want your home or business to be a comfortable temperature year-round.
-You also want a utility bill that you can manage and to do your part to conserve energy whenever possible.
-You may believe that setting your thermostat is the only way to control heating and energy costs, and it is true that maintaining a temperature of 70 when heating and 78 when cooling is one way to really reduce your energy consumption.
+You also want a utility bill that you can manage and do your part to conserve energy whenever possible.
+You may believe that setting your thermostat is the only way to control heating and energy costs, and it is true that maintaining a temperature of 70 when heating and 78 when cooling is one way to reduce your energy consumption.
 However, there are several other steps you can take to reduce your energy usage, even if you want to keep your house a little warmer in the winter and cooler in the summer.

 - Shut the Doors.
 Remember your Mom reminding you that you were not raised in a barn?
 Turns out she did not just want to keep bugs from getting into the house; keeping your doors and windows closed when you are running your air conditioning or cooling keeps your heated or cooled air in the house.